intro

 1) How did you get into doing what you are doing?

 I went to college at Stephen F. Austin State University in Nacogdoches, Texas majoring in Journalism.
-I graduated a semester early with hopes of getting a job fast.
+I graduated a semester early with hopes of getting a job fast.2) What you see as your primary service to your own community?

 I had numerous interviews but it always seemed they found a reason not to hire me.